-21.2.6.1 Teachers accused of failing to meet the applicable quality standard(s) are entitled to a hearing before their peers in accordance with the rules of natural justice.
-[1971, 2022]
+- 21.2.6.1 Teachers accused of failing to meet the applicable quality standard(s) are entitled to a hearing before their peers in accordance with the rules of natural justice.
+[1971, 2022] - 21.2.6.2 The Government of Alberta should remove from legislation and regulation the capacity of the minister of education to arbitrarily disregard or alter the findings or penalties recommended by a committee established, in statute or regulation, to adjudicate matters relating to teachers' professional practice.
+[2022, 2023]